 Colorado Botanist Explorers

-2020 is the 200th anniversary of the Long Expedition, the first scientific exploration of Colorado that included botanist Edwin James.
+2020 was the 200th anniversary of the Long Expedition, the first scientific exploration of Colorado that included botanist Edwin James.
 He, and those that followed, opened up the stunning world of plants unique to Colorado.
 This outdoor exhibit explored the impact of these scientists and what the botanic world can attribute to their early discoveries.

 Lost in the Woods